Campus Improvement Plan

 Strategy's Expected Result/Impact: Staff will identify, review and embed best practice instructional strategies into daily planning.

-Staff Responsible for Monitoring: Classroom teachers, Interventionists, Admin Team
+Staff Responsible for Monitoring: Classroom teachers, Specialists, Library Media Asst, CAIS

 Goal 2: Student Support